Planimeter/game-framework/README.md

 framework.
 It only simplifies the collective libraries below in to an easy-to-read set of modules for graphics, audio, event, filesystem, keyboard, mouse, physics, sound, timer, and window usage.
-It does not provider higher-level constructs such as UI, keyboard and mouse bindings, entities, or level loading.
+It does not provider higher-level constructs such as UI widgets, keyboard and mouse bindings, entities, or level loading.

 ## Features
 * SDL2 for window creation, OpenGL function loading, and event handling